 In this guide, we’ll set up Travis CI to rebuild a Nikola website and host it on GitHub Pages.

 By using Travis CI to build your site, you can easily blog from anywhere you can edit text files.
 Which means you can blog with only a web browser and GitHub.com.
 You also won’t need to install Nikola and Python to write.
-Or a real computer, a mobile phone could probably access one of those services and write something.
+You won’t need a real computer either — a mobile phone could probably access GitHub.com and write something.

 - The build might take a couple minutes to finish (1:30 for the demo site; YMMV)

 - When you commit and push to GitHub, the site will be published unconditionally.
 If you don’t have a copy of Nikola for local use, there is no way to preview your site.

 - A computer for the initial setup that can run Nikola and the Travis CI command-line tool (written in Ruby) — you need a Unix-like system (Linux, macOS, *BSD, etc.); Windows users should try Bash on Ubuntu on Windows (available in Windows 10 starting with Anniversary Update) or a Linux virtual machine.